howdyai/botkit/docs/index.md

 # Botkit

-Botkit is a Node module for use in creating bots (and other types of applications) that live inside [Slack](http://slack.com)!
+Botkit is a Node module created by the bot makers at [Howdy.ai](http://howdy.ai) for use in creating bots (and other types of applications) that live inside [Slack](http://slack.com)!

 It provides a semantic interface to sending and receiving messages so that developers can focus on creating novel applications and experiences